dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1963: Attendance pressure can overwhelm anxious students.
+### T1963: Daily school attendance pressure can be overwhelming for struggling students.

 |Support|
 |---|